marissa-data/projects/student_faculty_belonging/README.md

 Collection of materials from year-long, two-study, exploratory honors thesis project on the mutually beneficial relationship between faculty and student belonging.
-Data collection and analysis are confidential.
+Raw data collection and analysis are confidential.